Demographics of Iran: Religious affiliations

-The entrance to Shah Mosque (aka Imam Mosque or Shah Jame' Mosque) in Isfahan.
-This mosque is a prominent example of Persian architecture during the Safavid dynasty.
+The entrance to Shah Mosque (aka Imam Mosque or Shah Jame' Mosque) in Isfahan, a prominent example of Persian architecture during the Safavid era.

 About 99% of the Iranians are Muslims; 90% belong to the Shi'a branch of Islam, the official state religion, and about 9% belong to the Sunni branch, which predominates in neighbouring Muslim countries.
 Less than 1% non-Muslim minorities include Christians, Zoroastrians, Jews, Baháʼís, Mandaeans, and Yarsan.
 By far the largest group of Christians in Iran are Armenians under the Armenian Apostolic Church which has 41,385 adherents as of 2016 census.
 There are hundreds of Christian churches in Iran.
 The Baháʼí Faith, Iran's largest non-Muslim religious minority with a population around 300,000, is not officially recognised (and therefore not included in the census results), and has been persecuted since its inception in Iran.
 Since the 1979 revolution the persecution of Baháʼís has increased with executions, the denial of civil rights and liberties, and the denial of access to higher education and employment.
 Unofficial estimates for the Assyrian Christian population range between 20,000, and 70,000.
 The number of Iranian Mandaeans is a matter of dispute.
 In 2009, there were an estimated 5,000 to 10,000 Mandaeans in Iran, according to the Associated Press.
 Whereas Alarabiya has put the number of Iranian Mandaeans as high as 60,000 in 2011.